 If the at-fault driver’s liability insurance is not enough to pay for all your medical expenses from the accident, underinsured motorist coverage will step in to help cover the gap.

 In some states, underinsured motorist coverage will also cover property damage.
 If your repair bills come to $6500 and the other driver’s liability coverage only covers $5000, underinsured motorist coverage would pay $1500.
 You will need to read your policy or talk with your insurer to determine what is covered in your case.

 When you cause an accident, your auto insurance rates will almost certainly increase.
-If you file a claim for an accident that was not your fault, there are several factors that determine whether your premiums change.
+If you file a claim for an accident that was not your fault, like someone hitting your parked car, several factors that determine whether your premiums change.

 Some states, including California and Oklahoma, have laws against raising the premiums of drivers who file not-at-fault claims.

 In states that do allow rate increases after a not-at-fault claim, insurance agencies differ in how they adjust premiums.
 Some companies never raise rates after not-at-fault claims, while others almost always do.

 If you have been involved in several accidents or have a record of numerous traffic violations, you may see an increase in premiums after each incident, even if you were not at fault.

 If you have filed multiple claims on your auto insurance within the last few years, you may find your rates rising with each additional claim.

 In the case of a hit-and-run, your claims process will be similar to the above.
 Make sure to file a police report, and ask around to see if there were any witnesses to the incident.
 If someone hit your parked car in a parking lot, you may be able to ask store owners in the area if they have any security cameras to get the make and model.
 Similarly, if your car was parked in a neighborhood when it was hit, you may be able to ask your neighbors if they have doorbell footage of the incident.